szTM06/raiden/README.md

 - automatically locates halted/disabled cores and wakes them
 - resumable exception and interrupt handlers
 - no hard to debug triple faults, unhandled exceptions trigger BSOD as expected for a standard NT driver
-- compatibility with various NT kernel APIs, with some limitations (>=DISPATCH_LEVEL, and not all work)
+- compatible with various NT kernel APIs, with some limitations (>=DISPATCH_LEVEL, and not all work)
 - stable, tested on AMD and Intel, Win 10 and Win 11

 Limitations: